kamshory/PHPMessageBroker/README.md

 Sometime, you needed a very lightweight message broker that would run on a system with very minimum specifications.
 On the other hand, your server is ready with the PHP runtime.

+PHPMessageBroker is 100% PHP.
+You can use MariaDB or MySQL database to ensure that message received to the receiver.
+However, you can use another DBMS by modifying a little of the sorce code.

 Using a very light library is your choice because you don't want to sacrifice enormous resources for a very simple task.

 PHPMessageBroker is one of your choices.
 With a very easy installation and only using two server-side files, you can create a message broker that can forward messages from one client to another.